stripe/stripe-terminal-android/README.md

 > Do not cache or hardcode the connection token.
 The SDK manages the token's lifecycle.
 ## Step 3: Initialize the Terminal instance

-The `Terminal` object made available by the Stripe Terminal SDK exposes a generic interface for discovering readers, connecting to a reader, and creating payments.
-To initialize a `Terminal` instance, you’ll need to provide your ConnectionTokenProvider implemented in Step 2.
+The `Terminal` singleton object made available by the Stripe Terminal SDK exposes a generic interface for discovering readers, connecting to a reader, and creating payments.
+To initialize the `Terminal`, you’ll need to provide your ConnectionTokenProvider implemented in Step 2.
 The listener you provide can be used to handle events from the SDK, such as disconnects.

     // Create your listener object.
 Override any methods that you want to be notified of.